 Trouble everywhere I turned

 I bet you got one like it too

 Coming around between operations in a medicated haze, that gives way to shear agony, has little to recommend it.
 All I could do was make the curse a blessing.
 The nursing staff were exceptional and the intensive care nurse seemed to be psychic.
 At times, I could hardly speak, but she would come in and sense exactly what I needed and turn me, change my dressings, give me a drink, or up the medication, depending on how she read my body’s requirements.

 I fall in love with people on a fairly regular basis, because I love to connect with the best in people and support them to flourish.
-But, even for me, the feeling of love is quite overwhelming that I feel each time I think of the care that the intensive care nurse provided.
+But, even for me, each time I think of the care that the intensive care nurse provided, the feeling of love that I feel is quite overwhelming.
 It brakes my heart to think of what the intensive care folk in Phoenix (and across the world) are now going through with the Cornoa Virus.
 As I write, that nurse is now risking her own life to support the lives of others.
 My thoughts are with her and her colleagues at this time.

 Lots of nurses and physios (both male and female) also cared for me with an ethics of love.
 I have kind of amalgamated all these people into a poem below.
 The amalgamation includes the significant loved ones who gave me a reason not to give up.
 The health professionals came from different back grounds, had different life experiences but at their heart they believed in and respected their own and my abilities.

 What I realised, during this time, was that you can have all the health procedures, systems and funding structure you like but an ethics of love in your healthcare system heals most.
 An ethics of love is not what we see when politicians praise health care staff in front of the press and then cut their funding, do not provide enough equipment and freeze their pay or even reduced it in real terms.